SeduceProject/piseduce_doc/_posts/administration/2021-07-20-manager-installation.md

 tar xvf piseduce-armhf-28-juil-2021.img.tar.gz
 dd if=piseduce-armhf-28-juil-2021.img of=/dev/sdb bs=4M conv=fsync
 ```

-The longest way to install the pimaster is to install the manager from a fresh raspbian operating
-system by following this [article](/2021-07-26-manager-install-from-scratch).

 The default network configuration of the PiSeduce cluster is to use the pimaster as a gateway
 between an existing network with internet access and the private network 48.48.0.0/24 including the